- 1) Setup

 Conclusion:

-- Adblocker like uBlock Origin blocks all any tracking so it means data will not send by the browsers to GA Servers.
+- Adblockers like uBlock Origin block all any tracking so it means data will not be sent by the browsers to GA Servers.

 - Some people preferred disabling JS entirely.